BrunoDelb/alibabacloudguide/ecs.md

 From Linux or MacOS, type the command:

-ssh root@\<IP_ADDRESS\>
+ssh root@<IP_ADDRESS>

 To connect to a Linux instance from Windows, use a remote connection tool such as PuTTY:
 -   Run `putty.exe`,
 -   Click on `Session`,

--   `Host Name`: this is` `the public IP address or EIP of the instance,
+-   `Host Name`: this is`` the public IP address or EIP of the instance,
 -   `Port`: enter port `22`,
 -   `Connection Type`: select `SSH`,
 -   `Saved Session`: to avoid re-entering all these settings next time, you can enter a name for the saved settings and click `Save`,
 -   Click on `Open`,
 -   Click on `Yes`,
 -   Enter the user name and password of the instance.

 When you first connect, PuTTY displays an alert saying that PuTTY cannot guarantee that the instance you specified is the one you think it is.
 To help you verify that it is the right one, the instance fingerprint is displayed.
-Once you confirm that it\'s the one you think it is, PuTTY copies the public key to the PuTTY cache so you won\'t get this alert the next time you connect.
+Once you confirm that it's the one you think it is, PuTTY copies the public key to the PuTTY cache so you won't get this alert the next time you connect.

 ### Managing SSH key pairs